Hadrien-Cornier/ai-chat-obsidian/README.md

 - [ ] add editor command to autocomplete the current line with llms
 - [ ] use Promise.all(...) to insert all documents with a command
 - [ ] add a command to summarize a page

-[//]: # (- [ ] figure out a way to report progress to the user of the indexing time left)
-- [ ] make the chat side drawer look nicer
-- [ ] persist/load the document store in a file

-- [ ] add tool to scrap data in response to search